auth0/docs/articles/tokens.md

 Blacklisting JWTs
 https://auth0.com/blog/2015/03/10/blacklist-json-web-token-api-keys/

-Blog Post on vulnerabilities in use of JWT’s by libraries - worth including? https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries/
+Blog Post on vulnerabilities in use of JWT’s by libraries https://auth0.com/blog/2015/03/31/critical-vulnerabilities-in-json-web-token-libraries/

 Some discussion of authorization and scopes here https://auth0.com/docs/api/v2/changes